vladdeSV/drpg/README.md

 You are the letter **p** in the country Letterland.
 Your goal is to collect the rest of the alphabet to be able to defeat the boss.

-Compiled builds and a manual can be downloaded from [here](http://vladde.net/drpg)

 ![drpg](http://i.imgur.com/hHbEBgI.png)

 ## Plot